 Increased sociality between animals does expose them to certain increased risks, notably cannibalism, parasitism, disease and consanguinity, which may find some echoes in the real of computer programming (viruses, spyware…).

-Differentiating the causes social behaviors
+Differentiating the causes of social behaviors

 Studies on social animals usually make a distinction between: